Colleges by Location

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 9,504 in 2022.
-University of Virginia has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 9,909 in 2025.
+University of Virginia has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-With a rich history of academic excellence, it offers an unmatched educational experience.
+This renowned school with a rich history offers an unparalleled learning experience to its students.

 Test Scores

-The SAT Critical Reading average score was 716 for the enrolled first-year students, while the average SAT Math score was 735.
+The new students had an average SAT Critical Reading score of 716 and an average SAT Math score of 735.

 Deadlines

 Be sure to apply to this school by January 1.
-If you are applying as a transfer student, note that the application deadline is March 1.
+If considering applying as a transfer student, the application deadline is March 1.

 Retention Rate

-As reported in 2022, the freshman retention rate for University of Virginia was 97%, which is an outstanding retention rate only the most prestigious institutions have.
+The freshman retention rate for University of Virginia was 97.9% in 2025, which is an amazing retention rate only the most prestigious institutions achieve.

 Student Body